 Sugar-Free Date Cookies: Sweet and Wholesome

-Sugar-Free Date Cookies: Sweet and Wholesome, perfect for everyone.
-This recipe comes from a simple and loving idea: to make a cookie for my little niece, who is still weaning and cannot eat salt or sugar.
-But could Aunt Debby give up baking a homemade treat for her?
-Obviously not!
-So, I decided to create naturally sweet cookies, replacing sugar with dates, a wonderful fruit rich in energy.
-Dates, in fact, contain fiber, minerals, and natural sugars that give the dough a soft and delicate sweetness, without the need for refined sugars.
-I adapted my classic shortcrust recipe to make it lighter and suitable even for young children.
-The result is wholesome cookies, with a delightful aroma and soft texture, that not only my niece enjoyed… but also all of us adults couldn’t resist trying them!
+Sugar-Free Date Cookies: Sweet and Wholesome, perfect for both adults and children.
+This recipe comes from a simple, loving idea: to make a cookie for my niece, who is still weaning and cannot eat salt or sugar.
+But could Aunt Debby give up baking homemade treats for her?
+Of course not!
+So I decided to create naturally sweet cookies by replacing sugar with dates, a wonderful fruit full of energy.
+Dates contain fiber, minerals, and natural sugars that give the dough a soft and delicate sweetness without the need for refined sugars.
+I adapted my classic shortcrust recipe to make it lighter and suitable for small children.
+The result is wholesome cookies with a delightful aroma and soft texture that everyone, not just my niece, couldn’t resist trying!

 • Difficulty: Easy